 What to Follow Before Eating Foods that Stain Teeth

 It’s a good idea to avoid the high consumption of the above-mentioned foods.
 Yet, it may not always be practically possible to do so.
 Most importantly, a number of these foods appeal to taste palates, so all the more difficult to resist.
 In this case, your Glendale dentist advises the consumption of dark leafy green vegetables, especially before consuming sauces and berries.

 Leafy greens work great in this case because they help create a film over the teeth, protecting against acidic foods.

 What to Follow After Eating Foods that Stain Teeth?

 Just like before, Dr.Sahakyan, a renowned dentist of Glendale, says you can follow an after-eating escape trick too.
-For starters, consider eating crunchy foods that actually work as detergent for your teeth.
+For starters, consider eating crunchy foods that actually work as detergents for your teeth.
 Of course, it doesn’t include chips here but vegetables like raw carrots and celery help rinse off tooth stains naturally.

 After eating, rinse your mouth well with water.
-After rinsing, it’s better to wait at least for 1 hour before brushing.
+After rinsing, it’s better to wait at least 1 hour before brushing.
 This is because acidic foods tend to soften the tooth enamel.
 Brushing sooner than needed can further contribute to enamel wear-off.
 This is why rinse your mouth with water and wait for half an hour during which any food residue would get cleared off.
 This would help prevent any damage to the tooth structure.

-An electric toothbrush for brushing your teeth is highly recommended at the Glendale dentist office.
+An electric toothbrush for brushing your teeth is highly recommended at the Glendale dentist’s office.
 Most important, don’t forget to brush twice daily and floss regularly to keep your teeth stain-free and healthy.
 You may consult the dental clinic to know more about the correct brushing technique to follow.